loginom/loginom-help-en-omegat/data/processors/datamining/linear-regression/README.md

 #### Configure Parameters

-It is used if *Auto setup* flag is not selected, or it is set by means of variable.
+It is used if *Auto setup* checkbox is not selected, or it is set by means of variable.

 * **Factor selection and protection against overfitting** - value of enumeration:
    * **Enter**: enter all set indicators into the regression model irrespective of the fact whether they have meaningful influence or not.